firstbatchxyz/dria-blog/docs/how-to/prompters.md

 ---
 categories:
 - Workflows
-description: Learn how to use the Prompt class in Dria for generating structured outputs with schema validation using Pydantic models.
+description: Learn how to use the Prompt class with Pydantic for structured output generation from language models in Python.
 tags:
-- Prompt
 - Pydantic
 - Data Generation
+- Prompting
-- Dria
+- Language Models
-- Schema Validation
+- Python
 ---

 # Prompt